-I like to use bandanas so our pup can match with the seasons and they can be washed with the regular household laundry as needed.
-Here are some collar patterns I’ve used and had success with in case you want to get a bit fancier:
+I like to use bandanas so our pups can match the seasons and be washed with the regular household laundry as needed.
+Here are some collar patterns I’ve used and had success with, in case you want to get a bit fancier:

 No matter which style collar you choose to use, cotton is the best material to select.
-It holds the essential oils better than synthetic materials like polyester and nylon.
+It holds essential oils better than synthetic materials like polyester and nylon.
 Just keep in mind if you are using yarn, cotton yarn lacks the stretch of acrylic, so adjust the length of the finished product accordingly.

 The Flea-Repelling Essential Oils

 Many oils repel insects, but when it comes to fleas, two have worked the best for me – rose geranium and lavender.
 By blending these two together, you can create a pleasant scent that is also an effective flea repellent.

 Ah, the sweet scent of rose geranium.
 It’s no wonder why this fragrant flower has been an integral part of herbal remedies and even incorporated into cosmetics for centuries.
 Yet, beyond its known benefits for humans, rose geranium has an added bonus that can prove to be invaluable for pet owners: it can keep the dreaded fleas away.